okken/talks/presentation.md

 The parameter value goes through a fixture before making it to the test, an "indirect" route.

-???
-* indirect
-* default is False.
-* Can be a list of fixture names
-* or True to mean all fixtures are indirect.
-* useful for when you need to do some work based on the value of one of the parameters.
-* I don't use this much
 ---

 # More test cass